How To Look After A New Ear Piercing

 If you haven’t had any problems with your piercings, replacing earrings after six weeks is just fine.
 However, you should definitely avoid putting anything except post-type earrings in for the first five months for earlobe piercings.
 Those hoops or hooks will have to wait!

 For materials, make sure your new earrings are hypoallergenic.
-Stainless steel is an excellent choice for the post material itself.
+Stainless steel is an excellent choice for posts and your first few earrings.

 What about cartilage piercings?
 Those take at least 12 weeks before you can put in a new type.
-After that comes and goes, you still should avoid changing to anything but other post-type earrings for the first full year.
+After that, it’s recommended you avoid changing to anything except other kinds of barbell-type earrings for the first full year.

-Ear piercings shouldn't be that inconvenient to have.
-Taking care of your new piercings is actually pretty simple and if done properly, won't take up that much time out of your day, either.
+Ear piercing care is actually pretty simple, and if done properly, won’t take up too much time of your day either.

-It may be tempting to skip out on your cleanings now and then, but remember that doing so drastically increases the chance of a painful infection.
+It may be tempting to skip out on your cleanings now and then, but remember that doing so drastically increases the chances of contracting a painful infection.

-It's always a good idea to follow your piercer's instructions to the letter, which will help your ear piercings heal quickly and let you switch out your jewelry faster.
+It’s always a good idea to follow your piercer’s instructions to the letter, which will help your ear piercings heal quickly, and let you switch out your jewelry as fast as possible.